M1 Finance vs Interactive Brokers (2026):

 Is M1 Finance available to investors outside the US?

-M1 Finance is primarily a US-focused platform.
-Most non-US investors cannot open accounts.
-If you’re in Europe or another non-US country, Interactive Brokers is the natural alternative — it supports a wide range of countries and currencies, and is a strong choice on its own merits.
+No. M1 Finance requires US citizenship or permanent residency, a current US residential address, and a valid US phone number.
+Most non-US investors cannot open or maintain an account.
+If you are in Europe or another non-US country, Interactive Brokers is the natural alternative — it supports a wide range of countries and currencies, and is a strong choice on its own merits.

 When does M1 Finance make more sense than IBKR?